 Manufacturers have introduced new technologies that have played a significant role in improving the fuel economy of passenger cars.
 Turbocharging has enabled manufacturers to downsize engines without sacrificing performance while gasoline direct injection has improved combustion efficiency in the engine.
 Cylinder deactivation is another strategy for reducing engine displacement that shuts down cylinders under light load conditions.
 Stop-start reduces unnecessary idling by automatically shutting down the engine when the vehicle is stopped and restarting the engine only when needed.
 Continuously variable transmissions improve efficiency by maintaining optimum engine speed as the vehicle speed varies.
-Penetration of direct injection has grown rapidly and was installed on 54.1% of all new cars in 2018.
-Turbochargers were installed on 35.9% of new cars produced in 2018.
+Penetration of direct injection has grown rapidly and was installed on over half of all new cars in 2017.
+Turbochargers and continuously variable transmissions were each installed on about 30% of new cars produced in 2017.